-You can spend a lifetime learning about gardening as a hobby.
-When you believe you know everything, the seasons change, seeds grow or fail, and you quickly come to realize how much more there is to learn.
+When you believe you know everything about Gardening, the seasons change, seeds grow or fail, and you quickly come to realize how much more there is to learn.
 Gardening is a pastime that can be enjoyed by people of all ages and is one of the most fulfilling ways to spend an early morning or late afternoon.
 It calls for patience, creativity, and endurance.

 Gardening can occasionally become frustrating when we discover that our efforts have been in vain due to unwanted pests.
 We start to wonder how to manage garden pests and keep them at bay when holes start to form, herbs are nibbled to the ground, plants fail to grow because of soil pests, and we discover that our organic greens have been destroyed.